fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ### 3rd Party Code

-We use rails-ujs to handle the remote form submission and other Rails event.
+We use rails-ujs to handle the remote form submission and other Rails events.
 Instead of moving files, for this case we have to add the `@rails/ujs` package and initialize it inside our `application.js`.

 ```sh
 $ yarn add @rails/ujs